Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 - Sine is a smooth, swaying motion between min (-1) and max (1).
 Mathematically, you're accelerating opposite your position.
 This "negative interest" keeps sine rocking forever.

 - Pi is the time from neutral to neutral in sin(x).
-It doesn't "belong" to circles any more than 0 and 1 do.
+Similarly, pi doesn't "belong" to circles, it just happens to show up there.

 Let sine enter your mental toolbox (Hrm, I need a formula to make smooth changes...).
 Eventually, we'll understand the foundations intuitively (e, pi, radians, imaginaries, sine...) and they can be mixed into a scrumptious math salad.
 Enjoy!